akirasosa/mobile-semantic-segmentation/README.md

 ## Converting

-As the purpose of this project is running model in mobile device, this repository contains some scripts to convert models for iOS and Android.
+As the purpose of this project is to make model model run in mobile device, this repository contains some scripts to convert models for iOS and Android.

 * [coreml-converter.py](coreml-converter.py)
   * It converts trained hdf5 model to CoreML model for iOS app.
 * [coreml-converter-bench.py](coreml-converter-bench.py)
   * It generates no-trained CoreML model.
 It's useful to measure the inference speed in iOS device.
 * [tf-converter.py](tf-converter.py)
-  * It converts trained hdf5 model to protocol buffer file for TensorFlow which is used in Android app.
+  * It converts trained hdf5 model to protocol buffer format for TensorFlow which is used in Android app.

 ## TBD